We’re reader-supported; we may earn a commission from links in this article.

 - Extremely long battery life of up to 11 hours

-- May be too expensive for data science students/interns
+- It may be too expensive for data science students/interns

-- RAM is soldered in so can’t be upgraded on your own
+- RAM is soldered in so it can’t be upgraded on your own

 If you’re serious about your data science work and want nothing but the best, look no further than the Razer Blade 14 Gaming Laptop!

 I think that it has such a sleek black surface that will easily blend in with a work environment, especially one that appreciates fast processing power like a data science team!